digidotcom/xbee-python/doc/user_doc/working_with_xbee_classes.rst

   [...]

-  # Instantiate an XBee device object.
+  # Instantiate a local XBee object.
-  local_xbee = XBeeDevice("COM1", 9600)
+  xbee = XBeeDevice("COM1", 9600)
-  local_xbee.open()
+  xbee.open()

   # Get the protocol of the device.
-  protocol = local_xbee.get_protocol()
+  protocol = xbee.get_protocol()

 Device operating mode
 `````````````````````

-The ``open()`` process also reads the operating mode of the physical local
+The ``open()`` process also reads the operating mode of the physical local XBee
-device and stores it in the object.
-As with previous settings, you can
+and stores it in the object.
+As with previous settings, you can retrieve the
-retrieve the operating mode from the object at any time by calling the
+operating mode from the object at any time by calling the corresponding getter.
-corresponding getter.

 **Get the operating mode**